When Do Minimum Distributions Start?

-Required Minimum Distribution (RMDs): Required Minimum Distributions begin when the owner of a qualifying retirement plan reaches age 70-1/2.
-The distribution amount for the first year of the required distribution period can be deferred to the following year (for tax purposes), but must be distributed before April 1st.
-After that, distributions must me made prior to December 31st.
+The withdrawal for the first year of the distribution can be deferred to the following year (for tax purposes) but must be withdrawn before April 1st.
+After that withdrawals must be made before December 31st.
 The penalty for insufficient distributions is 50% of the undistributed amount.

-IRS Life Expectancy Tables: Tables provided by IRS Publication 590-B for determining minimum distribution requirements for qualifying retirement plans.
-They are the the Single, the Joint Life and Last Survivor, and the Uniform Lifetime Table.
+IRS Life Expectancy Tables are three tables provided by IRS Publication 590-B for determining minimum distribution requirements for qualified retirement plans.
+The three tables are Single, Joint Life and Last Survivor, and Uniform Lifetime.

 How the IRA Growth and Distribution Calculator Works